 The first stage of the project – the high-speed Beijing-to-Tianjin line – included five stations.
 A primary goal was to ensure that the facilities management system (FMS) would make these stations hospitable and safe for travelers.

-First Stop: Standardization
+First Stop: Standardisation

 With the Olympic deadline approaching, the government agency knew that selecting a partner with technology that could benefit the project over the long haul was critical.

 Plus, the AVEVA software-based system is open, enabling engineers to develop applications and then easily reproduce them internally, without the assistance of outside experts.
-Standardized objects promote repeatability and customization and save time, meaning new stations can be deployed to meet strict budgets and deadlines.
+Standardised objects promote repeatability and customisation and save time, meaning new stations can be deployed to meet strict budgets and deadlines.
 In fact, stations have been configured in as little as one day.
 And when changes are needed, they can be made at select stations, or even rolled out across the entire system, thanks to the AVEVA application templates.

 The AVEVA solution was chosen because it offered the unique advantage of off-the-shelf, object-oriented software.